sgallagher/libmodulemd-2.0-api/interfaces/Modulemd.YamlIface.md

 __error__: (out) (GError) A GError containing the reason the function failed, NULL if the function succeeded.

 #### Returns:
-([Modulemd.YamlBase](Modulemd.YamlBase.md)) Object constructed from YAML stream.
+([Modulemd.YamlBase](Modulemd.YamlBase.md)) (transfer full) Object constructed from YAML stream.
 In the event of a parsing or data error, sets `error` appropriately and returns NULL.

 ---
 ### emit_yaml()